Temporal Workflow Engineering

 Best Fit

-- Team has long-running workflows that must survive infrastructure failures
+- Team has long-running workflows that must recover cleanly from infrastructure failures

 - Organization operates multi-step processes spanning external APIs and human approvals

-- Engineering team needs execution guarantees beyond “retry and hope”
+- Engineering team needs a stronger recovery model than “retry and hope”

-- Product requires audit trails and replay capability for compliance
+- Product requires audit trails and replay capability for regulated review

 Depth of Practice